School of Psychology

 What happens on the course?

-Modern training
+Modern Training

 The team has longstanding relationships with experienced placement supervisors in the NHS, education sector and surrounding services.
 We work closely to ensure that course content and clinical placement experiences remain at the forefront of modern mental health practice, with supervision normally provided by a Counselling or Clinical Psychologist.

-Our team
+Our Team

 Join us at the next Postgraduate Open Evening and meet some of our team.

-Our place
+Our Place

 The course is part of the School of Psychology in the Faculty of Education, Health, & Wellbeing.
 The School of Psychology is the professional home to over 50 teaching and research staff, bringing a broad range of interests and experience to benefit students learning on our portfolio of courses.
 Our School is recognised as one of the leading providers of Psychology education, using innovative teaching methods focussing on the application of scientific and theoretical principles to the study of people’s lives.
 Psychology staff are grouped into a variety of highly active research clusters through our Centre for Psychological Research, publishing in the latest academic journals and working to make a real-world impact on people’s lives.

-Training support
+Training Support

 We offer many levels of support, such as academic, placement, research, and cohort tutors who provide personal support and professional mentoring in relation to many aspects of the training.
 While in training you will have access to our professional practice resources, teaching materials, CPD activities and regular tutorials with members of the team.
-We also support graduates as they enter the workplace, as alumni and members of the professional community.
+We also support graduates as they enter the workplace, as alumni and as members of the professional community.
 We work in partnership with Advance HE, the nationally recognised body in teaching quality, to continually develop the quality of our courses with modern teaching and learning practises.

-Course content
+Course Content

-Our programme begins with an intensive welcome-week study package, designed to facilitate your transition to postgraduate study.
+Our programme begins with an intensive welcome-week study package designed to facilitate your transition to postgraduate study.
 It includes group contracting, forming your peer relationships, expectations of trainees & staff, roles in the training process, library & literature searching skills, project management, and resilience building.

 Our course creates critical thinkers, leaders, and innovators who make real contributions to any role in which they work.
 Our courses are integrative and inclusive, where we focus on teaching and assessment using multiple techniques enabled by digital technologies.
-A variety of teaching methods enables us to develop self-directed learners, who are adaptable and well-prepared for modern workforce.
-We provide a supportive learning environment for people with creative minds, who like to ask challenging questions and find out what is behind what they see in front of them.
+A variety of teaching methods enables us to develop self-directed learners who are adaptable and well-prepared for the modern workforce.
+We provide a supportive learning environment for people with creative minds who like to ask challenging questions and find out what is behind what they see in front of them.

 Training

-You will experience a variety of high quality learning experiences, such as lectures, seminars, blended learning, online materials, group tutorials, and practical workshops.
+You will experience a variety of high-quality learning experiences, such as lectures, seminars, blended learning, online materials, group tutorials, and practical workshops.
 Assignments are supported with formative learning activities such as essays, research proposals, debates, presentations, quizzes, and online discussions.
-As you make progress you develop transferrable skills in writing, analysis, research, problem-solving, and reporting.
+As you make progress, you develop transferrable skills in writing, analysis, research, problem-solving, and reporting.
 You grow as an independent psychological researcher, skilled in complex problem-solving.
 Teaching develops knowledge and skills through hands-on work with psychological data, examining issues from across the spectrum of applied psychology.
 You will also examine various philosophical approaches to psychology in order to be able to evaluate, critique and question current psychological thinking.

 • Stage 1: (Yr1) MSc Level - Building Foundations.
 Learn how Psychology understands the complex interactions between the mind, emotion, motivation, and behaviour.
-Gain understanding of the historical and scientific underpinnings of psychology.
+Gain an understanding of the historical and scientific underpinnings of psychology.
 Study person-centred/humanistic, cognitive behavioural therapy, systemic & family theory, critical psychopathology, and a research project related to your developing interests.
 You will learn skills in clinical assessment, formulation, therapeutic containment, and a range of placement-readiness skills.

 • Stage 2 (Yr2): Doctorate Level - Growing Autonomy.
 Develop critical thinking as you refine advanced skills in the application of psychological research to everyday life.
 Gain skills in Quantitative and Qualitative Research methods.
 Modules include developmental lifespan psychology, psychodynamic therapy, working with personality issues, art therapy, supporting psychosis, cognitive analytic therapy, attachment & the Dynamic Maturational Model (DMM), and a range of professional skills such as: supervision & mentoring.